Stevens-Mark/Spotify-app/README.md

 ## Known issues
 - [x] Implmentation of the forward & backward navigation buttons not perfect.
 - [x] If the selected playing track appears in the same position (index in the track listing) in another album/playlist then it is green highlighted too (which should not be the case as it's in a different album/playlist).
+- [x] Add/remove track to/from playlist - be sure you are connected to Spotify otherwise the the app will show track added or removed, but it's not synced with Spotify properly.
+Also, I have had to limit the time between adding/removing tracks to allow the communication between Spotify & my app.
+Otherwise the server does not have time to process the requests properly & again looses sync.
+It's not perfect.
 - [x] If an episode is currently playing "getMyCurrentPlayingTrack" does not return any track information (only that an episode is playing) so on page reload no track information is shown in the bottom left hand side corner.
 For a "normal" track it works.
 Spotify response issue??
 - [x] (As of writing) I am having issues when there are duplicate tracks in a playlist: switching between shuffle on/off is buggy..
 - [x] None of the issues below are "deal breakers" as it's unlikely that the user would just refresh the page suddenly.
 In Spotify if you refresh the page everything stops playing anyway...